Patanjali Case study & Detailed Analysis(Business Model):

-The 12 years old FMCG Company Patanjali has emerged as a prominent FMCG player in the market with a large number of products and deep assortments.
+The 12 years old FMCG sector Company Patanjali has emerged as a prominent FMCG player in the market with a large number of products and deep assortments.
 Its manufacturing unit is located in Haridwar and outside India i.e.

 Nepal under the trademark of Nepal Gramodyog.It is primarily in the business of minerals and herbals.

 Like other FMCG Company, it uses the mass of demographic and psychographic segmentation strategies to make its offerings appropriate/relevant to the particular set of customer groups.

 It uses undifferentiated targeting strategy, as the main objective Patanjali is to offer healthy Products to all people.

-- Patanjali used ADS(Alternative Distribution System) to create new demand.
+- Patanjali used ADS(Alternative Patanjali distribution System) to create new demand.

 - Patanjali centred to general trade once a sizable consumer base was generated.

-- It also reduces cost by using another distribution strategy: Primarily distribution.
+- It also reduces cost by using another Patanjali distribution strategy: Primarily distribution.
 By setting up its stores, eliminating wholesalers.
 It eliminated wholesalers in the retail space too.